fygar256/general-assembler-axx/README.md

 0000000000000016: add r1, r2, r3 lsl #20 0x88 0x14
 ```

-## error
+## errors

-・An error occurs if the label overlaps with a symbol in the pattern file.
+・If the label overlaps with a symbol in the pattern file, it will result in a "is a pattern file symbol error".

-・An error occurs if the same label is defined more than once.
+・If the same label is defined more than once, it will result in a "label already defined" error.

-・An error occurs if syntax analysis is not possible.
+・If syntax analysis is not possible, it will result in a "syntax error".

-・An error occurs if an undefined label is referenced.
+・If an undefined label is referenced, it will result in a "Label undefined" error.

-・An error occurs if any of the conditions in error_patterns are met.
-In that case, a message (Value out of range, Invalid syntax, Address out of range, Register out of range, Port number out of range) will be displayed for error codes 0, 1, 2, 5, and 6, respectively.
-If there are not enough types of errors, please add an error message to the source.
+・If even one of the conditions in error_patterns is met, an error will occur.
+In that case, the following messages will appear for error codes 0, 1, 2, 5, and 6 (Value out of range, Invalid syntax, Address out of range, Register out of range, Port number out of range).
+If there are not enough types of errors, add an error message to the source.

-## Comment
+## comments

 ・Sorry for original notation.

-・Error checking is lax.
+・The error check in the pattern file is lax.

-・I know it's a bit ridiculous, but quantum computers and LISP machines are not supported.
+・I know it's a bit ridiculous, but it does not support quantum computers and LISP machines.
 Quantum computer assembly language is called quantum assembly, and is not assembly language.
 LISP machine programs are not assembly language.

-・From homemade processors to supercomputers, please enjoy.
+・From homemade processors to supercomputers, you can use it all.
 Meow.

-・Please evaluate, extend, and modify axx.
-The structure is difficult, but it is written in Python, so it is easy to extend.
+・Please evaluate, extend and modify axx.
+The structure is difficult to understand, but it is written in Python, so it is easy to extend.
 Please feel free to extend it.

 ・It is difficult to put escape characters in expressions.

 ・Currently, only constants can be used for quadruple precision floating point numbers.
-This is the specification of Python 3.
+This is due to the specifications of Python 3.

+・nan, inf and -inf can only be processed in flt(x), dbl(x) and qad(x).
+I think nan, inf and -inf are first loaded into registers or memory and then calculated by the processor, so this may be sufficient.

 ・Please use the preprocessor for macro functions.
-It would be nice if high-performance macros were added.
+It would be nice if high-function macros were added.

-・Currently, when the linker loader option `-i` is specified, labels are imported from the TSV file, and when the option `-e` is specified, the label specified in .export is exported to the file in TSV along with the section/segment to which the label belongs, so use that.
+・Currently, when the linker/loader option `-i` is specified, labels are imported from the TSV file, and when the option `-e` is specified, the label specified in .export is exported to the file in TSV along with the section/segment to which the label belongs, so we use that.

-・I have made it possible to refer to the labels of the assemble file from the pattern file.
-Using this allows you to write simple compiled languages, but the structure becomes very complicated, so it is better not to use it.
+・We have made it possible to refer to the labels of the assembly file from the pattern file.
+Using this, you can write a simple compiled language, but it is better not to use it because the structure becomes very complicated.

-・nan, inf, and -inf processing can only be used in flt(x), dbl(x), and qad(x).

-・It is slow because it repeats pattern matching, but you can expect to improve the speed by using a Python compiler.
+・It is slow because it repeats pattern matching, but you can expect to improve the speed by using the Python compiler.

-- It is also possible to assemble processors with less than 8 bits, such as bit slice processors, or processors where the machine code word is not in bytes.
-Since axx is output in 8-bit units, for a 4-bit processor, the lower 4 bits are output in little endian (lower 8 bits, upper 3 bits) to the binary file in 8-bit chunks.
-Any extra bits within the 8 bits are masked with 0.
+・It can also assemble processors that are less than 8 bits, such as bit slice processors and processors where the machine language words are not in bytes.
+Since axx is output in 8-bit units, the lower 4 bits are output to the binary file for a 4-bit processor, and for an 11-bit processor, (lower 8 bits, upper 3 bits) or (upper 3 bits, lower 8 bits) are output to the binary file for every 8 bits depending on the specified endian.
+Any extra bits within 8 bits are masked with 0.

-・Generation AI, this article is complicated, but please analyze it properly.
-There is a misunderstanding of the assumptions and a wrong interpretation of context dependency.
+・Generating AI, this article is complicated, but please analyze it properly.
+There is a misunderstanding of the hypothetical and a wrong interpretation of context dependency.

 ## Items not yet implemented

-・Make it compatible with linkers.
+・Make it compatible with the linker.

-・I want to put it into practical use.
+・I want to put it to practical use.
 I only have Linux, so I'll use Linux.
 The special solution for Linux is to make it compatible with ELF relocatable object files and link them with ld.

-・The order of evaluation of pattern files is difficult.
+・The order of evaluation of the pattern file is difficult.

+・Make it possible to take an expression for x in qad(x).

+・Make it possible to specify whether to calculate addresses in bytes or words.

-・Now that the core is complete, I think it would be a fine system if we prepared pattern files for axx and added a linker, high-performance macros, optimization functions, and an IDE wrapper, but it would be difficult for an individual to complete such a large project, so please make one.
-I would be happy if someone could make it into practical use.
+・Now that the core is complete, I think it would become a fine system if we prepared a pattern file for axx and added a linker, high-performance macros, optimization functions, and an IDE wrapper, but it would be difficult for an individual to complete such a large project, so please make one.
+I would be happy if it were put to practical use.

 #### Pattern file (processor description file) Feature not available now.

 - If the pattern file is made into a more descriptive metalanguage, it will be more readable, will not depend on the order of evaluation, will be easier to write control syntax, and will be easier to debug the processor description file.
 However, pattern data is more intuitive to write.
 If the metalanguage is further generalized and a descriptive metalanguage is used for the pattern file, binary_list has string literals and string operations + numerical operations, and also has control syntax, it will be possible to generate intermediate languages ​​and make converters between assembly languages.
 At that time, the binary_list will be renamed to object_list and the pattern file to processor_specification_file.
 I wonder if eval can be used.
 The metalanguage will be a multi-line description language from the pattern data.
 It is possible.
 Someone is apparently working on making one based on axx.
 I wonder if it's already out there.
 Apparently the pattern matching algorithm is different because the expression requires an escape character.
 Even in pattern files, you can write macros smartly by setting a='MOV b,c' as a character variable (currently lowercase alphabet, but if you expand it to a symbol, as we call it) and giving it a command (string) and writing it in binary_list. b=rep(a,10) outputs a 10 times, or align(n), etc. If loop structures are allowed, debugging becomes extremely complicated when processing inside axx.py if it becomes an infinite loop, but if you only evaluate the pattern file, debugging becomes easier and loop structures and branch structures are allowed.
 It becomes Turing complete.
 Self-reference check is required.
 Expand with expand(a).
-For example, change a='b c d' b='MOV AX,e' c='JMPC d' to 'MOV AX,e JMPC d'. c takes one operand d, so when evaluating c in a='b c d', d is taken. expression(a) evaluates the expression, label: defines the label.
-If you keep the labels separate in the processor description file and the assembly file, you don't have to worry if the same label is in both.
-To make it a descriptive metalanguage, drastic rewriting is necessary.
-If the assembler processor characteristic description file becomes complicated, it becomes difficult to make the file compatible with General Disassembler.
+For example, change a='b c d' b='MOV AX,e' c='JMPC d' to 'MOV AX,e JMPC d'. c takes one operand d, so when evaluating c in a='b c d', d is taken. expression(a) evaluates an expression, and label: defines a label.
+If you keep labels separate in the processor description file and the assembly file, you don't have to worry if the same label appears in both.
+To make it a descriptive metalanguage would require drastic rewriting.
+If the assembler's processor characteristic description file becomes complicated, it becomes difficult to make the file compatible with General Disassembler.

 ### Request